 How to Find a Stud in the Ceiling (With & Without a Stud Finder)

-Studs hold up the sheetrock that makes up your walls and ceiling, and you’ll need to find them if you want to install a drop ceiling, ceiling fan or you have a squeaky floor you want to fix.
-If you’re not familiar with home construction and building codes, it can be difficult to know how to locate the studs behind the sheetrock.
-Even if you intend to use a stud finder, you may have some questions about how they work and what type you should buy.
+Studs hold up the sheetrock that makes up your walls and ceiling, and you’ll need to find them if you want to install a drop ceiling, ceiling fan, or repair a squeaky floor.
+If you’re unfamiliar with home construction and building codes, it can be difficult to know how to locate the studs behind the sheetrock.
+Even if you intend to use a stud finder, you may have questions about how they work and what type you should buy.

 Finding a Ceiling Joist